dborahfagundes/LandingPageMovies/README.md

 # National Movies Fullstack

 The **National Movies** is an application developed with Node.js and Express, aimed at managing a collection of Brazilian films.
-This project was developed as part of the mini project for the M4 course "Programmers of Tomorrow," with the goal of promoting access to culture and national cinema.
+This project was developed as part of the mini project for the M4 course "Programadores do Amanhã" with the goal of promoting access to culture and national cinema.
 In this new update, I bring the Frontend of the project, which consumes the previously presented API.

 ## Context